Danwhy/cordova-getting-started/README.md

 This will open an emulated Android device, on which you can navigate to and start your app.

 ####iOS
-Inside Xcode again, in the _Product_ menu, go to _destination_ and choose your simulation device.
+Inside Xcode again, in the _Product_ menu, go to _Destination_ and choose your simulation device.
 Then click the _play_ button in the top left of Xcode.

 This will open an emulated iOS device, with your app running.